Curate datasets [image: .md][image]

 Let's run the script.

-!python scripts/curate_anndata_flexible.py
+python scripts/curate_anndata_flexible.py

-Under-the-hood, this uses the following build-in schema
+Under the hood, this uses the following built-in schema

 ("anndata_ensembl_gene_ids_and_valid_features_in_obs()"):